Research groups

 Medical Statistician

-I am a medical statistician based in the Medical Statistics Group working on projects related to diagnostics in primary care settings as part of the NIHR Community Healthcare MedTech and In Vitro Diagnostics Co-operative (MIC) and the NIHR HealthTech Research Centre (HRC) for Community Healthcare.
+I am a medical statistician based in the Medical Statistics Group where I primarily work on projects related to diagnostics in primary care settings as part of the NIHR Community Healthcare MedTech and In Vitro Diagnostics Co-operative (MIC) and the NIHR HealthTech Research Centre (HRC) for Community Healthcare.

 I contribute to medical statistics teaching activities co-ordinated by the Department of Primary Care Health Sciences, at both undergraduate and postgraduate levels.

-I am also a DPhil candidate in the Nuffield Department of Population Health, where my research involves the development and application of statistical risk prediction models for primary prevention of cardiovascular disease using data from a large cohort study in China.
+I completed a DPhil in the Nuffield Department of Population Health, where my research involved the development and application of statistical risk prediction models for primary prevention of cardiovascular disease using data from a large cohort study of 0.5m adults in China.

 My ongoing interests within applied medical statistics and statistical epidemiology include: diagnostics, prediction modelling and risk scores, and large observational and/or routinely collected data.